 Erik previously worked in his country of origin, Costa Rica, for McKinsey and Company, as the team leader of the IT Services Coordination department, and in other American companies such as HP, IBM and Tech Data.

 After moving to the United States, he completed the Computer Support Specialist program at the Carlos Rosario International Public Charter School and his master’s degree in Information Technology at the University Of Maryland University College.
-Erik also graduated from Universidad Latina de Costa Rica with a bachelor’s degree in Business Administration, and he has also achieved the CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Secure Infrastructure Specialist, and Apple Certified Associate certifications.
+Erik also graduated from Universidad Latina de Costa Rica with a bachelor’s degree in Business Administration, and he has also achieved the CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Secure Infrastructure Specialist, Apple Certified Associate certification, and ITIL 4 Foundations.

 Erik enjoys giving back to the community by volunteering as an elections worker and mentoring students looking to enter the information technology field.
 Erik lives in Washington DC, where he likes to spend his free time with his partner, enjoying his hobbies: arts, technology, amateur photography and discovering new places to eat or visit in the DMV area.